Zorojiro/iden_challenge/README.md

 ## Features
 - Logs in with provided credentials (or restores session if available)
 - Navigates onboarding and inventory section
-- Scrolls to load at least 50 products
+- Scrolls to load a specified number of products (default: 3605)
 - Extracts product details in parallel for efficiency
 - Saves results to `inventory_data.json`
 - Handles session state in `auth_state.json`
+- Blocks images and fonts for faster scraping
+- Runs in headless mode for speed
 - Includes basic error handling and clear print statements

 ## Usage